Alphabetic Data Type

 01 WS-VAR PIC A(10) VALUE "MAINFRAMES".

 • ws-variable - specifies the variable name.
-From example, it is WS-VAR.
+From the above example, it is WS-VAR.

 • var-length - specifies the length of the string to store in the variable.
-The maximum length is 256 characters.
-From example, it is 10.
+The maximum length is 255 characters.
+From the above example, it is 10.

 • input-string - specifies the string assigned to the variable during the declaration.
-From example, it is MAINFRAMES.
+From the above example, it is MAINFRAMES.

-• Alphabetic data types should not be coded with any other data types.
+• It should not code with any other data type.

-• USAGE DISPLAY is only applicable for alphabetic data types.
-If no USAGE clause is coded during the declaration, DISPLAY is applied. i.e., 1 character = 1 byte.
+• USAGE DISPLAY is applicable for alphabetic data types.
+If no USAGE clause is coded, DISPLAY is applied. i.e., 1 character = 1 byte.

 Alignment | Justification -